jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/number/number.rst

 .. note:: Numbers in envelope view will be formatted according to standard of a region which is selected on User profile page.
 You can see formatting example under region selector on that page.
 Numbers in printable versions of the documents will always be formatted according to platform region standard.

 9. Show decimal zeroes (becomes editable if precision is set) - if enabled, zeroes will be added to fill all empty decimal places of field value
+10. Profile data - this attribute specifies if this field should be filled with user profile data.
+If you will select any available option in this field, the according user profile data will be automatically filled in this field when the envelope is opened by the user (but it will still be possible to edit it with any allowed custom value)

+.. hint:: Please note that if Profile data is selected - Min and Max attributes will be applied to this field automatically according to the selected Profile data value regardless of your input (overwritten) after the template is saved.

-10. Precision - number of decimal places allowed in field (no limit is applied if left empty)
+11. Precision - number of decimal places allowed in field (no limit is applied if left empty)

 .. note:: If value inside the field has more decimal places then allowed by precision attribute, all extra places will be trimmed.
 No rounding will be applied.
 E.g. if original value is 1.99 it will be changed to 1.9 if precision is set to 1 and will be changed to 1 if precision is set to 0.

-11. Min - minimal value allowed in field (no limit is applied if left empty)
+12. Min - minimal value allowed in field (no limit is applied if left empty)
-12. Max - maximal value allowed in field (no limit is applied if left empty)
+13. Max - maximal value allowed in field (no limit is applied if left empty)

 .. warning:: Maximum allowed character count for number field is 15 (according to `IEEE 754 <https://en.wikipedia.org/wiki/IEEE_754>`_).
 Please note this includes decimal places.
 This means that if your field has precision attribute set to 3 and you insert a value 999999999999999 or more characters, it will be converted to 999999999999.000.